 The 1963 classic follows Jeremy Prokosch who hires Fritz Lang (who plays himself) to direct an adaptation of The Odyssey, but Prokosch is convinced that it will bomb at the box office.
 So he brings in a new screenwriter who gets in constant riffs with Prokosch's wife, played by Bardot.
 It's as juicy as it sounds.

 If you want to watch something unique, Amélie is a must-see.
 You'll get drawn into the world of a quirky and charming young woman living in Paris when she falls in love.

 Follow shy waitress Amélie through nearly 80 Parisian locations as she tries to discreetly improve the lives of everyone around her in order to avoid her own isolation.
 Having to read the subtitles if you don't speak French is so worth it.

-This movie is will become your new favorite, though make sure you're prepared for tears.
+This movie is will become your new favorite, though prepare for tears.
 It follows three Tamil refugees who pose as a family to escape Sri Lanka for France.
 Will they become a real family as they navigate life together in a Parisian housing project?
 It's directed by Jacques Audiard, who is known for his work on A Prophet.

 Blue Is the Warmest Color (2013)

 Blue Is the Warmest Color lives up to its enticing title, following two young women as they fall in love and explore their sexuality.
 Though Emma is older and a bit more experienced when it comes to romance, Adèle falls hard and fast for her after meeting at a lesbian bar in Paris.
 Perhaps one of the most powerful love stories of all time, this intense French film will is a gorgeous coming-of-age story like no other.
 It's an artful, engaging, and thought-provoking movie.